Marvin4200/PureCount/TERMS_OF_SERVICE.md

 ## 1. Acceptance of Terms

-By inviting, using, or interacting with the CountingNo1 Discord Bot ("the Bot", "CountingNo1"), you agree to be bound by these Terms of Service ("Terms").
+By inviting, using, or interacting with the PureCount Discord Bot ("the Bot", "PureCount"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, you must not use the Bot.

 ## 2. Description of Service

-CountingNo1 is a Discord bot designed to provide counting game functionality for Discord servers, including but not limited to:
+PureCount is a Discord bot designed to provide counting game functionality for Discord servers, including but not limited to:
 - Number counting games
 - User statistics and leaderboards
 - Save system for game restoration